MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 2. Select a record type for which you need to allow editing.

-3. Turn on **Allow editing** to allow sellers to edit all relevant fields in that record type.
+3. In the **Editing records** section, select **Edit records inside Copilot for Sales** to allow sellers to edit all relevant fields in that record type.

-4. To restrict editing for specific fields, in the **Manage fields** section, and turn off **Allow editing** for corresponding fields.
+4. To restrict editing for specific fields, go to the **Manage fields** section, and turn off **Allow editing** for corresponding fields.

     ![Screenshot showing how to enable editing of records and fields in Copilot for Sales.](media/viva-sales-allow-edit.png "Screenshot showing how to enable editing of records and fields in Copilot for Sales.")

 5. Select **Publish** to save your changes.

-## Configure new contact creation
+## Configure new record creation

-You can control whether sellers can create contacts inline, directly in Copilot for Sales, or must do so in the CRM.
-By default, new contacts are created inline in Copilot for Sales.
+Choose how, where, and if sellers can create new records from Copilot for Sales.
+Help them save time by allowing them to create new records inline, directly in Copilot for Sales, and make it easy for them to go to their CRM in a browser with a click.

 **To configure new contact creation**:

 1. In Copilot for Sales admin settings, select **Forms**.

-2. Select the **Contact** record type.
+2. Select the record type for which you need to configure new record creation.

-3. Under **Allow editing**, select **Allow new contacts to be created directly from Copilot for Sales**.
+3. In the **Creating records**, select either or both of the following options:
+    - **Create new records inside Copilot for Sales**: Allow sellers to create new records inline, directly in Copilot for Sales.
+    - **Create new records by opening (CRM) from a link**: Allow sellers to create new records in CRM by opening a link in a browser.

     ![Screenshot showing how to configure contact creation in Copilot for Sales.](media/viva-sales-inline-contact-create.png "Screenshot showing how to configure contact creation in Copilot for Sales.")